 Who tests the tester?
 Me !!!

 As already reported, I'm writing this color library.
 Recently I created my own test function for it.
-And since its was easier that I thought, I want to show you, so that you can do it too!
+And since it was easier that I thought, I want to show you how, so you can write your own!

 The Task